We Are Not Done Yet

 — Audre Lorde, poet, essayist, and activist (1934–1992)

-That freedom is not a zero-sum game.
-It does not come at anyone’s expense.
-When men are free to be vulnerable, families are healthier.
-When women are economically independent, communities are more resilient.
+Freedom isn’t a competition.
+When men can be vulnerable, families heal.
+When women can work, earn, communities thrive.
+When people aren’t afraid of violence, everything stabilizes.
+When care work is shared, children flourish.
 When laws protect everyone from violence, societies are more stable.
-When care work is shared and valued, children do better and both parents live longer.
+When care work is shared and valued.
 The evidence for all of this exists.
 The only question is whether we choose to build toward it.

 · · ·